TheIoTLearningInitiative/InternetOfThingsAnalytics/documentation/scikit-learn.md

 # scikit-learn

 > Machine Learning in Python.
 Simple and efficient tools for data mining and data analysis.
 Accessible to everybody, and reusable in various contexts.
 Built on NumPy, SciPy, and matplotlib.
-Open source, commercially usable - BSD license [Homepage](http://scikit-learn.org/)
+Open source, commercially usable [Homepage](http://scikit-learn.org/)